stefanpython/blog-admin-api/README.md

 ![Admin-blog](presentation.gif)

 The Blog Admin Frontend is a React application that provides an interface for admin users to manage blog posts.
-It allows users to log in, log out, create new posts, and edit existing posts.
+It allows users to log in, log out, create new posts, edit and delete existing posts and delete single or all comments.

 ## Features

 - User authentication and authorization
 - Create new blog posts
-- Edit existing blog posts
+- Edit and delete existing blog posts
+- Delete single and all comments
 - Logout functionality
+-

 ## Technologies Used